ndrakos/blog/_posts/2020-06-22-Halo_Lightcone_Catalogue.md

 ## Survey volume

 Out survey volume is approximately 1 square degree.
-I want to convert the $$(x,y,z)$$ positions of each (sub)halo to an angular position.
+I want to convert the comoving $$(x,y,z)$$ positions of each (sub)halo to an angular position.

-I can calculate a distance, RA and Dec for each halo as follows:
+Following <a href="https://ui.adsabs.harvard.edu/abs/2016ApJS..223....9B/abstract">Bernyk et al. 2016</a> can calculate a distance, RA and Dec for each halo as follows:

 $$d = \sqrt(x^2 + y^2 + z^2)$$